Splynter-Security/Threat-Modeling-GitBook/foundations/methodology.md

 ```
 The results of each phase are used as the inputs of the next phase and refine the previous phases.

-The ideas behind this methodology are cross-layer, being both applicable at the architectural as well as the system layer.
+The ideas behind this methodology are cross-layer, being both applicable at the architectural as well as the implementation layer.

 ## Modeling